Counselling

 Our Approach

-At Werner Foundation, I use Cognitive Behavioural Therapy (CBT) as a structured and evidence-based approach to support individuals navigating early pregnancy loss, migration grief, identity shifts, anxiety and depression.
+At Werner Foundation, Cognitive Behavioural Therapy (CBT) is used as a structured, evidence-based approach to support individuals navigating early pregnancy loss, migration-related grief, identity transitions, anxiety, and depression.

-Because often, it is not only the event itself that shapes our pain — but the meaning we attach to it.
+Because often, it is not only the experience itself that shapes our distress — but the meaning we come to attach to it.

 Early Pregnancy Loss & the Mind